lilychau1/uk-power-analytics/README.md

     * psr_fuel_type_mapping

 Every day, after `ingest_batch_data` is run at 5am, there will be incremental generation data ingested to both the GCS bucket `bmrs_generation` folder and BigQuery tables `bmrs_generation`, `bmrs_generation_partitioned` and `generation_capacity_360_view`.

+## Data Visualisation

+Google Looker Studio was used to experiment with visualising UK per unit power generation data.

+The first chart depicts the main fuel category (Clean, Fossil, Nuclear, Others) of each county in the month of February 2024.

+The second chart (top right) illustrated the total generation by fuel category and county origin of generation.

+The third chart (bottom right) showed the average unit generation output per settlement period (0 - 00:00 to 00:30, ..., 48 - 23:30 to 00:00).